henderson-01/giteyes/README.md

 *(This assumes your target project, `giteyes`, is located in the same parent folder as `giteyes`.)*

-* Screenshot via Local Clone 👆 UVX command random-quotes
+* Screenshot via Local Clone 👆 UVX command giteyes

 ![Screenshot](images/Screenshot-Local.png)